Overview of the VCGLR organisational structure.

 Key functions of the division include:

-The ICT Reform Division maintains and enhances the VCGLR's business applications and supporting infrastructure.
+The ICT Division maintains and enhances the VCGLR's business applications and supporting infrastructure.
 ICT has identified four key areas of focus in the VCGLR IT Strategy to support the business needs of the VCGLR for the coming years:

-The ICT Reform Division is working towards establishing the VCGLR as an agency with modern information technology that allows us to provide improved service and meet the technology expectations of staff and stakeholders now, and into the future.
+The ICT Division is working towards establishing the VCGLR as an agency with modern information technology that allows us to provide improved service and meet the technology expectations of staff and stakeholders now, and into the future.

 The Legal Services Division ensures all legal risk is managed on behalf of the Commission.
 The division performs the company secretary role in guiding the VCGLR's internal governance and compliance, and provides the Commission secretariat and registry services to ensure consistent decision making by Commissioners and staff.